Bashkortostan: Administrative divisions

+As of 2013, Republic of Bashkortostan is divided into 54 districts, 21 cities or towns, 2 urban type settlements and 827 selsoviets.

 Politics

-The head of the government of the Republic of Bashkortostan is the Head (before 1 January 2015 the title was called "President").
-According to the Constitution, the Head of the Republic of Bashkortostan guarantees rights and liberties of the country's people and citizens, protects economic and political interests of the Republic of Bashkortostan, and secures legitimacy, law, and order within its territory.
+The head of the government of the Republic of Bashkortostan is called the Head (before 1 January 2015 the title was "President").
+According to the Constitution, the Head of the Republic of Bashkortostan guarantees rights and liberties to the country's people and citizens, protects the economic and political interests of the Republic of Bashkortostan, and secures legitimacy, law, and order within its territory.

 Since 11 October 2018, the Head of the Republic of Bashkortostan has been Radiy Khabirov.
-He was first appointed as acting head by the Russian President Vladimir Putin.
-In 2019 he was officially elected after winning 82% of the vote in the 2019 Bashkir head election.
-The next election will be in 2024.
+He was first appointed as acting head by Russian president Vladimir Putin.
+In 2019 he was elected after winning 82% of the vote in the 2019 Bashkir head election.
+He was re-elected in the 2024 Bashkir head election.
 Before his current role, Radiy Khabirov was the Head of Krasnogorsk, Moscow Oblast.
-His predecessor was Rustem Khamitov who was the leader since 19 July 2010.
-He resigned on 11 October 2018 ahead of the election because he personally decided to not run for re-election.
+His predecessor was Rustem Khamitov, the leader after 19 July 2010.
+He resigned on 11 October 2018 ahead of the election because he decided to not run for reelection.

 The Republic's parliament is the State Assembly—Kurultai, popularly elected every five years.
 The one-chamber State Assembly has 110 deputies.

 The Republic's Constitution was adopted on 24 December 1993.
-Article 1 of the Constitution stipulates that Bashkortostan is a sovereign state within Russia, it has state power beyond the limits of authority of the Russian Federation and the powers of the Russian Federation concerning the aspect of the joint authority of the Russian Federation and the Republic of Bashkortostan.
+Article 1 of the Constitution stipulates that Bashkortostan is a sovereign state within Russia, it has state power beyond the limits of the authority of the Russian Federation and the powers of the Russian Federation concerning the aspect of the joint authority of the Russian Federation and the Republic of Bashkortostan.
 The Republic of Bashkortostan is a full-fledged subject of the Russian Federation on equal and agreed bases.

-The relations of the Republic of Bashkortostan and the Russian Federation are at present based on the articles of the Constitution of the Russian Federation, the Constitution of the Republic of Bashkortostan, the Federative Treaty (with amendments) and the Agreement on Separation of authorities and powers and mutual delegating of powers among the organs of state power of the Republic of Bashkortostan.
+The relations of the Republic of Bashkortostan and the Russian Federation are based on the articles of the Constitution of the Russian Federation, the Constitution of the Republic of Bashkortostan, the Federative Treaty (with amendments) and the Agreement on Separation of authorities and powers and mutual delegating of powers among the organs of state power of the Republic of Bashkortostan.

-The judicial power of the republic is in the hands of the Constitutional Court, the Supreme Court, the Court of Appeals, District Courts, and justices of the peace.
+The judicial power of the republic is in the hands of the Supreme Court, the Court of Appeals, district courts, and justices of the peace.

 In full accord with universally recognized principles of international law, articles of the European Charter of Local Self-Government and the Constitution of the Russian Federation, the Republic of Bashkortostan ensures in its Constitution that local self-government is recognized and guaranteed within the republic's territory.

 The Republic of Bashkortostan resolves all issues of administrative-territorial structure on its own.
 The list of districts and towns, municipalities, as well as the order of establishing, amending and changing borders of municipalities and their names, are stipulated by the Republic of Bashkortostan law "On administrative-territorial structure of the Republic of Bashkortostan and territory of municipalities".

 The state has strong economic and cultural ties with its western neighbour, the Republic of Tatarstan.